Large format lens

 Large format lenses are photographic optics that provide an image circle large enough to cover the large format film or plates used in large format cameras.

+Image coverage

-Photographic optics generally project a circular image behind that is only required to have acceptable correction of aberrations over the intended film/sensor diagonal with little room to spare.
-Lenses that may be able to produce a considerably larger image circle than is needed (notably long focus lenses), but optimised for a given image format will typically mask this excess coverage off to minimize reflections and reduced contrast.
+Photographic optics generally project a circular image which is only required to have acceptable correction of aberrations over a diameter comparable to the largest intended film/sensor dimension (typically the frame diagonal) with little room to spare.
+Lenses may be able to produce a considerably larger image circle than is needed (notably long focus lenses), but when optimised for a given image format, typically mask off this excess coverage to minimize reflections and improve contrast.